 Though we don’t expect Westworld season 3 to be entirely straightforward, Jonathan Nolan indicated it may not be such a tangled maze.
 He told EW, “This season is a little less of a guessing game and more of an experience with the hosts finally getting to meet their makers.”

 And that’s not all.
 Because this is Westworld, they’ve already started with the viral marketing push.
 A video and website introduce a new tech conglomerate called Incite.
 Their aim is to solve the world’s big, impossible problems, though their role in the show remains in the shadow.
 Perhaps there will be some corporate intrigue to attend to.

 New Westworld Characters

-Since season 3 of Westworld opens things up, it stands to reason we’ll meet a variety of new characters to go with the old standbys.
+Since season 3 of Westworld opens things up, we’ll meet a variety of new characters to go with the old standbys.
 Caleb appears to be the most significant one, though Westworld is known for playing things close to the vest, so who knows.
 He is the only one we have any actual details about, but he’s not the only new face in the crowd.